Can we cite Wikipedia? What if Wikipedia was more reliable than its detractors ?: Wikipedia on Trial: The Anatomy of Distrust

 Testing 1,600 queries, the study by Jaźwińska and Chandrasekar (2025) on the effectiveness of AI-integrated search engines revealed an error rate exceeding 60\%.
 The eight analyzed tools (ChatGPT Search, Perplexity, Copilot, etc.) lied shamelessly and confidently, creating misleading trust that hindered verification.

 Nine years earlier, the study by Del Vicario et al. (2016) on the spread of online disinformation revealed that Facebook users tend to engage almost exclusively with content confirming their beliefs—a form of groupthink bias (Kittur et al., 2007) or confirmation bias.
 This creates homogeneous groups known as echo chambers, where narratives circulate unchallenged.
 In Bessi et al. (2015), the authors introduced 4,709 deliberately false pieces of content (absurd trolls) into the network.
 The results showed that 78\% of likes and 81\% of comments came from users who couldn’t distinguish these absurd posts from narratives they already believed.
-To date, 76\% of individuals cannot differentiate authentic images from AI-generated ones (Insights, 2024).
-Consequently, in May 2025, the Columbia Journalism Review launched a campaign to counter AI deception using AI itself.
+To date, 76\% of individuals cannot differentiate authentic images from AI-generated ones (Insights, 2024). .
+In May 2025, American libraries noticed a sharp increase in requests for books that did not exist.
+After investigation, it turned out that the requested titles had been suggested by generative AIs (Minsberg, 2025).
+Some people had relied on reading lists generated by generative AIs and published in reputable newspapers such as the Chicago Sun-Times and the Philadelphia Inquirer.”
+Incidentally, it was the same month that the Columbia Journalism Review launched a campaign to counter AI deception using AI itself.
 The campaign’s innovative approach involved using AI as a tool to detect AI-generated visuals as fake while highlighting everyone’s role in their viral spread (Columbia Journalism Review, 2025).

 Collectively, these findings reveal a fragile information ecosystem where both the rapid spread of misinformation and AI’s tendency to conceal errors behind a facade of precision pose a dual societal challenge.
 They underscore the need to enhance source traceability, implement transparency mechanisms in digital tools, and foster critical media literacy among users.